jaromeyer/XPS9570-Catalina/README.md

-> :warning: **Important**: Thank you for all the support!
-Unfortunately, I currently don't have the time to continue updating this repo.
-The current EFI has been working great for me, even with the latest Big Sur Beta.
-However, if you are experiencing problems or just want to be on the bleeding edge, I highly recommend checking out [xxxzc's repo](https://github.com/xxxzc/xps15-9570-macos) which is actively being maintained.

 ![Screenshot](img/screenshot.png)

-# Dell XPS 15 9570 Catalina (and Big Sur)
+# Dell XPS 15 9570 Big Sur
-A collection of all resources needed to run macOS Catalina or Big Sur on a Dell XPS 15 9570
+A collection of all resources needed to run macOS Big Sur on a Dell XPS 15 9570

 ## 🔍 Overview
 This is more of a compilation of information and configs from various repositories and forums than a place where real development happens.
-This repository should contain everything needed to get Catalina up and running on your specific Dell XPS 9570 configuration.
+This repository should contain everything needed to get Big Sur up and running on your specific Dell XPS 9570 configuration.

-## What works and what doesn't
+## ℹ️ Current Status

 | Feature | Status | Notes |
 | ------------- | ------------- | ------------- |